Updated on: May 26, 2025

 What happens behind the scenes is asymmetric encryption — the website you visited uses your public key to encrypt a “challenge” that it sends to your device.
 The challenge (think of it as a sort of puzzle) is then “signed” on your device using your private key and sent back to the website.
 The website then uses your public key to decrypt your signature and logs you in.

 There are many benefits to using passkeys.
 They’re fast and convenient because you don’t have to memorize or type any passwords.
 In fact, you wouldn’t be able to see your passkey even if you wanted to, so that rules out human error as a risk factor.
 They’re also super secure, because they’re long, encrypted, and impossible to guess or crack.
-Plus, they prevent phishing attacks because each passkey can only be used on the website or app that created it.
+Plus, they’re basically immune to phishing attacks because each passkey can only be used on the website or app that created it.

-For the time being, there aren’t many websites or apps that support passkeys, but with the backing, that’s bound to change soon.
+For the time being, there aren’t many websites or apps that support passkeys, but with all the benefits and positive attention, that’s bound to change soon.
 In the meantime, all of the password managers on this list offer 256-bit AES encryption, zero-knowledge architecture, and 2FA to keep your passwords secure.

 Password Managers for Individuals vs. Password Managers for Businesses — What’s the Difference?

-Every good password manager needs industry-standard security features, like 256-bit AES encryption, zero-knowledge architecture, and two-factor authentication (2FA), as well as basic password management features such as a password generator, auto-save and auto-fill, and multi-device sync, but there are some differences between personal and business solutions.
+Every good password manager needs industry-standard security features, like top-notch encryption (256-bit AES, usually), zero-knowledge architecture, and two-factor authentication (2FA), as well as basic features such as a password generator, auto-save/auto-fill, and multi-device sync.

 Second, business password managers need to provide secure password sharing with different levels of permissions.
 Top brands like 1Password let you create vaults and choose which team members can access which vault — very convenient for bigger companies with lots of teams and departments.
 Dashlane allows admins to share specific passwords with specific team members (and also to revoke access to a password at any time).

-Finally, business password managers must offer advanced security features and policies, like setting up mandatory 2FA for employees, monitoring employee accounts and activity, and choosing specific login requirements.
+Finally, business password managers must offer advanced security features and policies, like multiple SSO options, developer integrations, and breach monitoring.

 You can read more about the best password managers for businesses of all sizes here.